-Pair your Login with SSO implementation with the SSO Policy to require users to sign up with SSO when they accept their invitations.
+Pair your login with SSO implementation with the SSO policy to require users to sign up with SSO when they accept their invitations.

 Periodically re-run Directory Connector to remove users from Bitwarden that are no longer active in your directory service and to start onboarding for new hires.

-Q: If an employee already has a Bitwarden account, can we attach it to the Organization so they don't need another Bitwarden account?
+Q: If an employee already has a Bitwarden account, can we attach it to the organization so they don't need another Bitwarden account?

 A: Yes!
 You can.
-Some customers recommend that prior to attaching users to the Organization, that those users have a Bitwarden Vault attached to their company email.
+Some customers recommend that prior to attaching users to the organization, that those users have a Bitwarden vault attached to their company email.
 This choice is company-specific and either approach works.

-Q: When an employee leaves, can we detach their account from the Organization so that they don't have access to company credentials anymore and they do not lose their individually-owned credentials?
+Q: When an employee leaves, can we detach their account from the organization so that they don't have access to company credentials anymore and they do not lose their individually-owned credentials?

 A: Yes!
-That's exactly what offboarding entails.
+That's exactly what deprovisioning entails.

-Q: Can we prevent employees from duplicating credentials from the company Organization to their individual vault
+Q: Can we prevent employees from duplicating credentials from the company organization to their individual vault

 A: Yes!
 Using our comprehensive suite of role-based access controls you can make credentials Read Only to prevent duplication.